RohitBandaru/rohitbandaru.github.io/_posts/2022-01-11-knowledge-distillation-ssl.md

 SEED is trained very similarly to MoCo.
 The differences are the lack of momentum weight updates and the soft contrastive loss.

-{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/seed2.png" description="SEED training" width=700%}
+{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/seed2.png" caption="SEED training" alt="SEED training" width=700%}

 # Self-supervised vs Supervised Knowledge Distillation

 SEED or self-supervised distillation in general does not aim to replace supervised knowledge distillation.
 The authors report their best results when training models with both self-supervised and supervised knowledge distillation.

-{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/s_vs_sl_kd.png" description="Self-supervised KD with Supervised KD" width=900%}
+{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/s_vs_sl_kd.png" caption="Self-supervised KD with Supervised KD" alt="Self-supervised KD with Supervised KD" width=900%}

 SEED allows for more effective self-supervised training of smaller models.
 It is better to train a large model with SSL and distill it to a small model than to train the small model directly.
 After SEED pretraining, the model can be fine-tuned with supervised knowledge distillation with the downstream task.
 In this step, the student is initialized from the self-supervised KD trained model, instead of initializing from scratch.